 1. Check The Distance Of The Location

-When choosing a bug-out location, checking the distance is the most critical factor.
+Bugging out is a serious deal and the distance is the most critical factor.
 It should be a place you know well and can get to quickly.
 It should be far enough to escape the chaos but still close enough to get access to anything you need.

 2. It Should Provide Privacy From The Outside World